MariammBello/cloud_resume_challenge_opensource/README.md

 A deploy script (deploy.sh) is copied to the EC2 instance.
 This script automates the process of pulling the latest Docker images and restarting the containers.
 - **Deploy to EC2:** The deploy script is executed via SSH, ensuring the updated application is pulled and deployed on the EC2 instance.
-Checkout the mainyml documentation here to see full breakdown [mainyml.md](mainyml.md)
+Checkout the [Codes Documentation](codesdoc.md) documentation here to see full breakdown

 ## Step 4: Deployment on AWS EC2